tonethar/IGME-330-Master/notes/demo-vue-plus-google-maps.md

 <script>
 "use strict";
 /*
-	Make `app` a global by using `var`, now we can ...&callback=app.initMap from the link above */ var app = new Vue({
+	Make `app` a global by using `var`, now we can ...&callback=app.initMap from the google map script near the bottom of this file
+*/
+var app = new Vue({
 	el: "#root",